dhsouthbend/html-css/sections/links.md

 # Links

 Links are the foundation of the World Wide Web, and thus are an important component of most websites.
-By hyperlinking text, you can move between the different webpages on your site (sometimes in the form of a menu or navigation bar), or connect to other resources or information on other websites.
+Hyperlinking text enables users to move between the different webpages on your site (sometimes in the form of a menu or navigation bar), or connect to other resources or information on other websites.

 The `<a>` tag, or **anchor tag**, creates a link to another document.
 You can use the `<a>` tag to link to other documents or webpages you created for the same site or to documents located elsewhere on the web.
+You can also use it to link to a particular location on a page - we'll see an example of this in the section on classes and ids.

 ## Option One: Relative Links